ShafiMisbah/RM-dataset-Rakesh-Kumar-Jha-and-Misbah-Shafi-/README.md

 # RM-dataset-Rakesh-Kumar-Jha-and-Misbah-Shafi-
-RM Dataset prepared by Dr. Rakesh Kumar Jha and Dr. Misbah Shafi It is security based dataset that consists of the attributes defined for 5G and beyond 5G wireless communication network The dataset is meant for the categorization of the communication network on the basis of trust levels in order to enhance the security
+RM Dataset prepared by Dr. Rakesh Kumar Jha and Dr. Misbah Shafi It is a security based dataset that consists of the attributes defined for 5G and beyond 5G wireless communication network The dataset is meant for the categorization of the communication network on the basis of trust levels in order to enhance the security
 Breaches extend the pathway for attackers to target more users in the communication network.
 The designation 0 indicates that there is no breach history estimate for the user and 1 indicates that the user has a breach history.
 Therefore, the breach history with respect to the HD attack, bandwidth spoofing attack, UAV attack, and high-speed handover attacks are defined
 Solving time of captcha: It is defined as the total time spent by the user to successfully solve the captcha once in a particular time interval.
 It also includes the time spent by the user during its failed attempts if it occurred before the successful attempt.
 Captcha acts as an additional measure of security to detect bots, and spammers and prevents the insertion of malicious frivolous code.